-The preferred way of communication was instant messaging.
-Anything other than this method would be use only out of necessity.
+The preferred method of communication was instant messaging.
+Anything other than this method would be used only out of necessity.

 I knock on one of the walls and he removes his earphones and answers.
 "Come on in, how can I help you?"
 This experience seems a little exaggerated but that's what it felt like.
 A cubicle is a private space.
 Here a developer, an accountant, or a manager can work undisturbed.

 It does remind of the boring world in Office Space.
 It can be, but it all depends on the context.
 It was my first time working in a large team.
 I had the opportunity of sharing ideas with people more experienced than me and at the same time, I could go to my private quarters and work undisturbed.